yukihirop/fcoin_ruby_client/README.md

   For example, use in rails project.

-If you want to know setting file is generated, please see [config](https://github.com/yukihirop/fcoin_ruby_client/tree/master/lib/fcoin/config)
+If you want to know setting file, please see [config](https://github.com/yukihirop/fcoin_ruby_client/tree/master/lib/fcoin/config)

 ## Authorization
 There are two authentication methods as follows.